Exploring Opportunities: Why your business is a ‘Factory’?

 So where are the opportunity areas?

 People, information & goods processing is just like product processing.
 In the manufacturing industry, those who have applied Lean Manufacturing have identified the 7 wastes within their business and systematically eliminated these wastes by re-mapping their processes.
-In non-manufacturing applications, the first step is that management need to understand, that whatever the business, it consists of a number of processes which, until optimised, are highly likely to contain many instances of the 7 wastes.
+In non-manufacturing applications, the first step is that management needs to understand, that whatever the business, it consists of a number of processes which, until optimised, are highly likely to contain many instances of the 7 wastes.

-In my day to day observations there are many, many businesses and services which are clearly overrun by the 7 wastes.
+In my day to day observations, there are many, many businesses and services which are clearly overrun by the 7 wastes.
 Some suggested opportunity areas are: Utility companies, train operators, bus operators, petrol station refilling, hotels, universities, hospitals, airports, call centres, shops, cafes & restaurants to name a few.

 So how does this Waste manifest itself?

 Put another way, why is this a problem to the business owner?
 Being Lean is about being efficient.
 That, in turn, means higher performance in 3 key areas; Quality, Lead time and Cost.